FlynnOConnell/cpl_pipeline/docs/usage.rst

 Usage
 =====

-The workhorse of this package is the :class:`SpikeData <spk2extract.SpikeData>` class.
+The workhorse of this package is the :class:`Spike2Data <cpl_extract.Spike2Data>` class.
 It contains properties for loading and extracting all of the data from .smr files.

 The :class:`SpikeData <spk2extract.SpikeData>` class is initialized with a path to a .smr file.